 ---|---|

 Name: The term “Methodist” was a nickname that observers gave to the founder of Methodism, John Wesley (1703-1791), and his friends at Oxford University.
-From the word “method,” the name describes the strict discipline Wesley and other practiced. | Name: The word “Roman” is derived from the city of Rome, Italy.
+From the word “method” the name describes the strict discipline Wesley and other practiced. | Name: The word “Roman” is derived from the city of Rome, Italy.
 “Catholic” literally means “universal” or “global” or something similar.
 When “Catholic” is used in the context of “Roman Catholic,” it refers to the historic branch within the Christian religion. |

-Branch of Christianity: Methodism is a Protestant tradition that was born out of the Church of England.
+Branch of Christianity: Methodism is a Protestant tradition born out of the Church of England.
 Many of the ideas it embraces are rooted in the Reformation, led by Martin Luther, Ulrich Zwingli, and John Calvin. | Branch of Christianity: Catholicism traces its origins to Christ and the Apostle Peter (Matt.
 16:18-19), who the Catholic church believes was the first Bishop of Rome and Vicar of Christ on Earth. |

 Central commitments: As a Protestant denomination, Methodism subscribes to convictions of the Reformation: salvation is by grace alone, through faith alone, in Christ alone.
 The theology of Methodism is Arminianism.
 Leaders since Wesley have emphasized the importance of growing and maturing as a Christian.
 The tradition has always valued serving those in need as well. | Central commitments: The pope is the Vicar of Christ; Scripture and tradition are authoritative; justification involves forgiveness and sanctification; the sacraments are channels of God’s grace; Mass and the Eucharist are primary theological matters. |